Last updated on April 2nd, 2022 at 01:17 pm

 Penalty of Rs 5000 per day for non-compliance with section 269SU by 31st January 2020

-Businesses having turnover more than Rs.
+Businesses having a turnover of more than Rs.
 50 cr. in the immediately preceding previous year are mandatorily required to provide the facility of digital payments.
 When section 269SU was made effective on 1st November 2019, it was mentioned that certain digital payment modes will be prescribed.
 Three digital payment modes are prescribed by inserting a Rule 119AA for compliance section 269SU of the Income-tax Act 1961.
 Click here to understand which businesses will fall under the criteria of section 269SU.

 Which are the mandatory digital payment facility required as per section 269SU?

 Modes of payment for the purpose of section 269SU are referred to in newly inserted Rule 119AA of Income Tax Rules.

 A person, carrying on a business having a turnover of more than fifty crore rupees during the immediately preceding previous year shall mandatorily provide the following facilities for accepting the payment through the following electronic modes, in addition to the facility for other electronic modes of payment.